 Term Definition Activity Limitation Difficulties an individual may have in executing activities.
 Appeal A formal objection to the manner in which Classification procedures have been conducted is submitted and subsequently resolved.
 Athlete Any person who participates in the sport of IPC Swimming at either International Level (as defined by IPC Swimming) or National Level (as defined by a National Body) and any other additional person who participates in sport at a lower level if designated by the person's National Body.
-Athlete Evaluation The process by which an Athlete is assessed in accordance with these Rules.
-Athlete Support Personnel Any coach, trainer, manager, interpreter, agent, team staff, official, medical or paramedical personnel working with or treating Athletes participating in or preparing for training and/or Competition.
-Classification A structure for Competition to ensure that an Athlete's Impairment is relevant to sport performance, and to ensure that the Athlete competes equitably with other Athletes.
-Classification Evaluation Within which Physical and Technical Assessment typically takes period Classification Master List The list, made available by IPC Swimming that identifies the Athletes that participated in International Classification.
+AthleteThe process by which an Athlete is assessed in accordance with Rules.
+AthleteAny coach, trainer, manager, interpreter, agent, team staff, officialSupportor paramedical personnel working with or treating Athletes partiePersonnelor preparing for training and/or Competition.
+Classification A structure for Competition to ensure that an Athlete's Impair relevant to sport performance, and to ensure that the Athlete of equitably with other Athletes.
+Classification EvaluationThe timeframe prior to the commencement of Events at a Com within which Physical and Technical Assessment typically takes placPeriod Classification Master ListThe list, made available by IPC Swimming that identifies the At participated in International Classification.
 Classification Panel A group of Classifiers appointed by IPC Swimming to determine Sport Class and Sport Class Status in accordance with these Rules.
-Classification Personnel All persons involved in or associated with the process of Athlete Evaluation, including the Head of Classification, Classifiers, Chief Classifiers and Trainee Classifiers.
-Classifier A person authorised by IPC Swimming to evaluate Athletes as a member of a Classification Panel.
+Classification Personnel Classifier A person authorised by IPC Swimming to evaluate Athletes as a membra a Classification Panel.